NHIAA Football

-The NHIAA (New Hampshire Interscholastic Athletic Association) is the governing body for competitions among all public and some private high schools in the state of New Hampshire.
-There are currently 57 schools (with five combining as one team) that have participating football programs throughout the state.
+NHIAA Football is the sport of high school football overseen by the New Hampshire Interscholastic Athletic Association (NHIAA) in the U.S. state of New Hampshire.
+There are currently 57 schools (with five instances of multi-school co-operative teams) that have participating programs throughout the state.

 Division memberships

 The NHIAA divided football into as few as three, but as many as six divisions between 1992 and 2017.
-There are four divisions in the state starting with the 2018 season.
+There are four divisions in the state starting with the 2024 season.

-Go here for past divisional alignments.